 In India, the availability of irrigation water is dependent on monsoon patterns or the availability of power to operate ground water pumps.
 Many villages lack access to electricity.
 Given this lack of electricity, diesel pumps are often the most reliable means to pump the water that is used for irrigation.
 The use of diesel fuel has many drawbacks, including environmental pollution, as well as ever-increasing costs which have a negative impact on farmers’ economic prosperity.

-Claro Energy intends to offer a pay-per-use irrigation service that uses a portable solar pump.
+Claro Energy is developing a pay-per-use irrigation service that uses a portable solar pump.
 The portable design will provide affordable, convenient, and on-demand irrigation.
 The service will meet the needs of a wide range of farmers who do not own pumps, with no upfront capital costs incurred.
 The farmer will call a toll-free line, pre-pay, and schedule irrigation service at his field.

-The project will enable farmers to irrigate larger amounts of farmland independent of the monsoon patterns or the availability of power to operate ground water pumps, resulting in increased production during the summer season, and invest funds saved on the purchase of diesel in more efficient technologies.
+The project will enable villages in India to irrigate larger amounts of farmland independent of the monsoon patterns or the availability of power to operate ground water pumps, resulting in increased production during the summer season, and allowing funds saved on the purchase of diesel to be invested in more efficient technologies.
 All of these results will increase farmers’ productivity and income, while decreasing GHG emissions.
-The proposed project will create employment in rural, agricultural communities, as villagers have the opportunity to become local irrigation service providers.
+The project will also create employment in rural, agricultural communities, as villagers have the opportunity to become local irrigation service providers.

-Claro Energy has installed 5 fixed solar systems and 25 trolley systems, all of which are currently being used in fields for irrigation and serving 30-40 farmers per day.
+Claro Energy has installed 5 fixed solar systems and 50 trolley systems, all of which are currently being used in fields for irrigation and serving 30-40 farmers per day.
 A pre-paid card system is now being used for remote activation of the pump/cart systems.
-350 farmers are currently benefitting from the systems, with roughly 30% of those being women.
-Claro has a staff of 10 professionals available to provide technical assistance to users, and continues to conduct trainings and demonstrations.
-Design changes are being completed for the next version of the pump, and Claro used this to create a new version of their trolley product.
-Claro expects to produce 25 trolleys of the new design by the end of 2018.
+Over 900 farmers are benefitting from the systems, with roughly 18% of those being women.
+Claro has a staff of 12 professionals available to provide technical assistance to users and continues to conduct trainings and demonstrations.
+Farmer feedback was crucial in the design of the pump, and Claro used this to create a new version of their trolley product.
+Claro expects to deploy another 25 pumps by the end of 2018.
 Claro’s award has been extended to June 2019.